ADVOCACY

 unbsu organizational involvement

 The UNBSU is a member of the Canadian Alliance of Student Associations (CASA).
-The Vice-President Advocacy and President of the UNBSU attend regular meetings of CASA and their respective sub-committees to represent UNB students.
+The Vice-President Policy and Relations and President of the UNBSU attend regular meetings of CASA and their respective sub-committees to represent UNB students.

 Canadian alliance of student associations